You need to create a to-do list

 Do you often make it through the day just putting out fires as they occur, trying to keep up?
 Creating and sticking to a schedule can help with managing time effectively.
 One helpful tool is to create a to-do list of action items that you need to get done.
 Over the years, I’ve tried different methods of writing a to-do list, which have worked for various purposes depending on my goals at the time.

-Why is it important to make to-do lists?
+Why is it important to create a to-do list?

 Making lists and prioritizing tasks helps you become more likely to accomplish your goals and reach your dreams.
 It also provides a way to track your progress and keep you motivated to move forward.
 To-do lists are great for both personal and professional use.
 You can use a paper and pen notebook to track it all or there are lots of great digital apps to organize tasks by category.